Silver Price Forecast for 2019 Looks Bullish, Bears Beware

 Remember the most basic rule of technical analysis: the trend is your friend until it’s broken.

-The long-term trend on silver prices remains intact.
+The long-term trend for silver prices remains intact.
 So, with this, it’s not irrational to believe the precious metal price could continue to move higher.
-See the chart below.
+Look at the chart below.

 Chart courtesy of StockCharts.com

 There’s one more chart that investors need to pay attention to.
-See it below.
+Look at it below.

 Chart courtesy of StockCharts.com

-At the top of the chart, we have plotted silver prices over the last 45 years.
-At the bottom, we have plotted the correlation between the silver prices and the S&P 500.
+At the top of the chart, we have plotted silver prices over the last 50 years.
+At the bottom, we have plotted the correlation between the silver price and the S&P 500.